bterpperoni/Client_Connect/README.md

 ## Startup

 The initial step is to launch the development server.
-This is achieved by entering the command "npm run dev dev" into the command line.
+This is achieved by entering the command "npm run dev" into the command line.

 To view the result, navigate to [http://localhost:3000] in your browser.